eth-educators/ethstaker-knowledgebase/staking-glossary.md

 ## Slasher node

 The [**slasher**](https://github.com/Buttaa/ethstaker/blob/main/slasher.md) **is its own entity** but requires a beacon-node to receive [attestations](https://kb.beaconcha.in/glossary#attestation).
-To find malicious activity by validators, the slashers iterates through all received attestations until a **slashable offense** has been found.
+To find malicious activity by validators, the slashers iterate through all received attestations until a **slashable offense** has been found.
 Found slashings are broadcasted to the network and the next [block proposer](staking-glossary.md#block-proposer) adds the proof to the block.
 The block proposer receives a reward for slashing the malicious validator.
 However, the whistleblower (Slasher) does not receive a reward.

 ## Slot